epic-gateway/true-ingress/test/README.md

     ./pfc_start.sh eth1 node1 9 9 5000 6000 10

-which will attache PFC to eth1.
-Instance will ideantify itself in log as "node1".
+which will attach TrueIngress to eth1.
+Instance will identify itself in log as "node1".
 Ingress operation mode is 9, egress operation mode is 9 (for details check TABLE-CONFIG).
 GUE ports will be assigned from range <5000, 6000> and GUE ping daemon will be started with period of 10s.

 ### pfc_stop.sh

-Stop PCF and cleanup.
+Stop and clean up.

 - stop GUE ping daemon
-- detach PFC (eBPF) binaries from interface
+- detach eBPF binaries from interface
 - cleanup port pool

     ./pfc_stop.sh <nic>
-       <nic>       - Interface which PFC is bound to
+       <nic>       - Interface to bind to

 Example:

     ./pfc_stop.sh eth1

-which will remove PFC instance attached to eth1.
+which will remove eBPF attached to eth1.

 ### pfc_add.sh